1945 Sun Bowl

-Mexico entered the game with a 4–0–1 record and had outscored its opponents 182–24.
+UNAM entered the game with a 4–0–1 record and had outscored its opponents 182–24.
 Southwestern was considered a "slight" favorite over the Mexican team.
 One reason given was that the game played at El Paso was 6,000 feet lower in elevation to what the Mexicans were accustomed.

 Southwestern won with a score of 35 points to 0, becoming the first team to win back-to-back Sun Bowl championships.
-Southwestern set a record for the most penalty yards gained (109 yards) while Mexico set records for the fewest passing yards, fewest offensive plays, fewest offensive yards, lowest offensive average per play, fewest first downs, and fewest first down passes.
+Southwestern set a record for the most penalty yards gained (109 yards) while UNAM set records for the fewest passing yards, fewest offensive plays, fewest offensive yards, lowest offensive average per play, fewest first downs, and fewest first down passes.
 Southwestern also set the record for most points scored in the Sun Bowl up to that point.